p2panda/handbook/website/docs/tutorials/mushroom-app.md

 This is it!
 We can now create `mushroom` documents.

 If we're updating or deleting a document we need to specify _what_ document we want to apply these changes on.
 This we do by passing in the `viewId`.
-The `viewId` you can also get from the GraphQL API, whenever you query for the documents you want to update or delete.
+The `viewId` you can get from the GraphQL API, whenever you query for the documents you want to update or delete.

-All of this code you find in the [`src/requests.ts`](https://github.com/p2panda/mushroom-app-tutorial/blob/main/src/requests.ts) file, there you will find other queries as well, for example to create `mushroom_finding` documents.
+All of this you find in the [`src/requests.ts`](https://github.com/p2panda/mushroom-app-tutorial/blob/main/src/requests.ts) file, there you will find other queries as well, for example to create `mushroom_finding` documents.

 ### Query documents

-After creating the mushroom documents we want to query them as well.
+After creating the `mushroom` documents we want to query them as well.
 We can do this like that:

 ```typescript
 type Meta = {